Reuben Saltzman

 Do you have any training/experience/certifications specifically related to being an inspector?

-At a minimum, all of our inspectors are members of the American Society of Home Inspectors (ASHI) and have passed the National Home Inspector Exam.
-All of our inspectors have also undergone our rigorous internal training program, which lasts from four months to a year.
-I don’t send my inspectors out on their own until I’m confident in their ability and proud of their written reports.
+Our answer: At a minimum, all of our inspectors are members of the American Society of Home Inspectors (ASHI) and have passed the National Home Inspector Exam.

 Do you have references?

-Don’t ask this question.
+My two cents: Don’t ask this question.
 Anyone can provide references, but do you really want them?
 They’ll be hand-picked.
 This question might have made sense ten years ago when Angie’s List was the only game in town.
-Today, we have things like Google and Yelp, and Angie’s List is now free.
+Today, we have things like Google and Yelp, and Angi is now free.
 Look for reviews there instead.
 The inspector has no control over those online reviews.

 More Questions

-For more home inspection Q&A stuff specifically related to our company, please check out our FAQ page.
+For more home inspection Q&A related to our company, please check out our FAQ page.